Pichi Richi Railway and Southern Flinders

 Continuing alongside the Gulf we reach Port Augusta, colonised in 1852 it was originally the thriving commercial centre and port that served the needs of northern hinterland pastoralists.
 When the Indian Pacific Railway was completed in 1917 the town started to become the pivotal transport hub we are more familiar with today.
 Its geographical position has seen it become a major service centre for trucks crossing the Nullarbor or heading into the Northern Territory.

-Our accommodation for the next three nights is the Standpipe Golf Motor Inn (Ph.
-08 8642 4033) where we can unpack and get settled in before coming together for dinner.
+Our accommodation for the next three nights is the Standpipe Golf Motor Inn (to be confirmed) where we can unpack and get settled in before coming together for dinner.

-(includes cooked breakfast, light lunch and three course dinner)
+(includes cooked breakfast, light lunch and two course dinner)

 We head to the Port Augusta train station this morning for the highlight of our tour, a fantastic 78km return train trip to on the original Ghan route – from Port Augusta to Quorn on the Pichi Richi Railway.